JBlond/mod_bikeshed/README.md

 *BikeShedTokensReplace* Set On/Off to switch bikeshed string display

 *BikeShedTokensString* The string to replace the server tokens/signature with" or 'None' to disable ServerTokens

-*BikeShedAddBanner* Set On/Off to switch add module banner to replaced server signature

 ### Exmaple config